 Secondly, you may also be eligible to recover special damages.
 This covers losses and expenses that you have suffered as a result of the accident.
 Examples include loss of earnings, medical bills, treatment costs, prescription costs and travel expenses.
 To recover compensation for any of these financial losses it is important for you to retain receipts as proof.

 Early action is vital – start your claim today

 When making an injury claim in the UK you have three years from the date of the injury or accident to start a claim.
 But it is always a good idea to obtain legal advice as soon as possible following an accident.

-By contacting our personal injury solicitors, we can assess your claim and provide you with guidance on your legal right to compensation.
-To find out more, simply enter your details into the contact form above and we will call you back for a free case assessment.
-You can find out within minutes if you have a valid claim for compensation, and we will answer any questions or concerns you may have about the process of making a claim.
+By calling 0800 678 1410, a friendly legal adviser can assess your claim and provide you with guidance on your legal right to compensation.
+To find out more, simply enter your details into the contact form below or call the freephone number.
+You can find out within minutes if you have a valid claim for compensation, and receive answers to any questions or concerns you may have about the process of making a claim.